Alfred William Baillie1

 by George Romney 2

-He was given the name of Francis Reynolds at birth.3 He gained the rank of Captain in the service of the Royal Navy.3 He fought in the Battle of the Saintes on 12 April 1782, as commander of H.M.S.
-Monarch.3 He held the office of Member of Parliament (M.P.) for Lancaster between 1784 and 1785.3 He succeeded to the title of 3rd Baron Ducie of Tortworth, co.
-Gloucester [G.B., 1763] on 11 September 1785.3 In 1786 his name was legally changed to Francis Reynolds-Moreton by Act of Parliament.3 He was invested as a Fellow, Society of Antiquaries (F.S.A.) in 1790.3
+He was given the name of Francis Reynolds at birth.3 He gained the rank of Captain in the Royal Navy.3 He fought in the Battle of the Saintes on 12 April 1782, as commander of H.M.S.
+Monarch.3 He held the office of Member of Parliament (M.P.) for Lancaster between 1784 and 1785.3 He succeeded as the 3rd Baron Ducie of Tortworth, co.
+Gloucester [G.B., 1763] on 11 September 1785.3 In 1786 his name was legally changed to Francis Reynolds-Moreton by Act of Parliament.3 He was appointed Fellow, Society of Antiquaries (F.S.A.) in 1790.3

 Children of Captain Francis Reynolds-Moreton, 3rd Baron Ducie of Tortworth and Mary Provis